- Protect the Pride Plan

 - What information is available about the existing COVID vaccines?

-Information regarding the various COVID-19 vaccines, including their safety and efficacy, is available from various agencies and public health authorities, including the Centers for Disease Control and Prevention (CDC), the Food and Drug Administration (FDA), the Pennsylvania Department of Health (PDOH) and PDPH.
+Information regarding the various COVID-19 vaccines, including their safety and efficacy, is available from various agencies and public health authorities, including the Centers for Disease Control and Prevention (CDC), the Food and Drug Administration (FDA), the Pennsylvania Department of Health and the Philadelphia Department of Public Health.
 You may also wish to speak with your doctor about the COVID-19 vaccine.

 - How can I get tested for COVID-19?